GameUp/GameUp/README.md

 # GameUp
-Repository that hosts our github organization page.
+Repository that hosts our github organization page